-Case Study 4: Modifying a policy
+Case Study 4: Pre-employment Drug Tests

-An applicant for a weigh station attendant job with the state Department of Transportation had a medical marijuana card and documentation to support the presence of degenerative disc disease.
-He was given, and failed, a pre-employment drug test (positive for THC).
-When notified, he asked HR if they would consider his medical marijuana prescription and continue to process his application for employment.
+An applicant for a weigh station attendant job with the state Department of Transportation was given, and failed, a pre-employment drug test (positive for opioids).
+When notified, he disclosed that he was in recovery and participating in a medication-assisted treatment program.
+He asked HR if they would accept documentation supporting his legal use of prescription medication and continue to process his application for employment.